grantaj/labrats-journey/announcements.md

+**Announcement 0**
+The next departure from platform square root of negative one is the six forty two Labyrinth Express service stopping at all stations to Worldsend.
+All passengers please take your seats and prepare for departure from reality.

 **Announcement 1:** "Shortly we will arrive at **Memory Lane**.
 Please keep a close eye on your belongings, especially those you've forgotten."

 Whispers of the past,